SonarSource/sonarlint-vscode/README.md

 If no remote match is found, you will be prompted to configure binding manually.

-To manually configure a project binding, navigate to the **SONARLINT CONNECTED MODE** view in the VSCode Explorer and select **Add Project Binding** to add the desired connection.
+To manually configure a project binding, open the **CONNECTED MODE** view and select **Add Project Binding** for the desired connection.

 <img src='images/connected_mode/add-binding.png' alt='Add Project Binding' width='500'/>